 Many UserTesting customers create tests that require a test participant to compare two designs, such as: two different web pages, two prototypes, or even two marketing emails.
 The order in which those designs are presented can sometimes influence a participant’s reactions, creating a subtle bias within a test.
 The Balanced Comparison feature is designed to reduce the risk of that bias.

 When you use Balanced Comparison, you create two sections in your study, Part A and Part B. The order in which participants see the two parts is automatically alternated: the first participant will see option A first and B second, the next will see option B first and option A second, and so on.
 This balances any biases created by the order in which the two alternates are presented.

 How It Works

 Create a new test and select your participants.
-You can use Balanced Comparison to test any website, prototype, or Android app.
-You can also use our Balanced Comparison test template.
+You can use Balanced Comparison to test any website, prototype, or app.
+You can also go to the Template gallery for further guidance.

 Select your tasks and questions